faiyaz7283/dashtam-api/docs/architecture/testing-architecture.md

 - **Async testing** with proper isolation
 - **Integration over unit** for infrastructure
 - **Railway-oriented** testing with Result types
+- **Centralized DI testing** with container mocking strategies

 **Key Takeaways**:

 1. Test the right things at the right level
 2. Infrastructure = integration tests (not unit tests)
-3. Bypass singletons in tests for isolation
+3. Mock container dependencies for unit tests
+4. Use real container for integration tests
+5. Clear container cache between tests to prevent state leakage
-4. Fresh event loops per test
+6. Fresh event loops per test
-5. Use fixtures from conftest.py
+7. Use fixtures from conftest.py
-6. Target 85%+ overall coverage
+8. Target 85%+ overall coverage

+**See also**: `dependency-injection-architecture.md` for container pattern details.

 ---

-**Created**: 2025-11-12 | **Last Updated**: 2025-11-12
+**Created**: 2025-11-12 | **Last Updated**: 2025-11-13